Background pattern

 • Low blood pressure

-Frequency not known (cannot be estimated from available data)
+Frequency not known (cannot be estimated from the available data)

-• Skin reactions, including redness, inflammation of the face, itching, rash, and dilation of blood vessels.
+• Skin reactions including redness, inflammation of the face, itching, rash, and dilation of blood vessels.

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines and Healthcare Products Agency (AEMPS) website: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. BRIPIO Storage
+5. Storage of BRIPIO

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Once the aluminum bag is opened, do not use after 3 months.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-Appearance of the product and contents of the package
+Appearance and packaging of the product

-BRIPIO2 mg/ml eye drops in single-dose solutionis available in 10, 20, 30, 50, 60, 100, or 120 single-dose packages, each containing 0.35 ml of solution.
+BRIPIO 2 mg/ml eye drops, solution in single-dose container is available in 10, 20, 30, 50, 60, 100, or 120 single-dose containers with 0.35 ml of solution each.

-Not all packages may be marketed.
+Not all packs may be marketed.

 Pharma Stulln GmbH